Metadata

 we can use the usual SOP combinators to generate an

-value.
+encoding for a SOP value.
 As can be guessed from the type of encodeCon

-we can use hcliftA2
+we can use hcliftA2 followed by hconcat:

 genEncode : Meta t code => (all : POP Encode code) => t -> List String